JuliaHammenberg/tretton/README.md

 # Colleagues

+This is a small application displaying the employees at Tretton37.
+The user will haev the ability to search for any employee they're looking for.
+They can filter on a particular office and also swap to a list view.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-I used create react app because it comes with testing frameworks Jest and React Test Library.
+I used create react app because it comes with testing frameworks Jest and React Test Library, and is a quick way to get a project up and running.

 ## Available Scripts